Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

-System (FACS), the “Disgust” expression usually involves AU9 (“Nose Wrinkler”), AU10 (“Upper Lip Raiser”), and AU4 (“Brow Lowerer”) with AU7 (“Lid Tightener”).
+We further introduce a channel attention mechanism by incorporating ECA modules into the L-stream of the network.
+Compared to the baseline, the ECA module improves UF1 and UAR by 2.62\% and 3.98\% on the CASME II dataset, and by 1.27\% and 2.19\% on the MMEW dataset.
+When combined with the motion magnification module, the ECA module further enhances performance, improving UF1 and UAR by 1.13\% and 0.12\% on the CASME II dataset, and 2.48\% and 3.89\% on the MMEW dataset.
+Furthermore, to better understand how ECA modules influence the final recognition performance, the gradient-weighted class activation mapping (Grad-CAM) \citep{selvaraju2017grad} is utilized for visualization analysis.
+Fig. \ref{fig7}(a), (b), and (c) represent the samples of three different emotion categories in the CASME II dataset: “Negative (Disgust)”, “Positive (Happiness)”, and “Surprise”.
+The apex frames are shown in the first row, and the class activation maps (CAMs) of the SKD-TSTSAN with and without the ECA module are shown in the second and third rows.
+These maps are from the fourth convolutional layer of the S-stream, and the red regions highlight the areas that are crucial for the MER results.
+According to the Facial Action Coding System (FACS), the “Disgust” expression usually involves AU9 (“Nose Wrinkler”), AU10 (“Upper Lip Raiser”), and AU4 (“Brow Lowerer”) with AU7 (“Lid Tightener”).
 The “Happiness” expression often involves AU6 (“Cheek Raiser”) and AU12 (“Lip Corner Puller”).
 The “Surprise” expression is usually found in AU5 (“Upper Lid Raiser”), AU26 (“Jaw Drop”), AU1 (“Inner Brow Raiser”), and AU2 (“Outer Brow Raiser”).
 As seen in the CAMs in Fig. \ref{fig7}(a), (b), and (c), when ECA modules are used, the facial regions with strong activation are consistent with the AUs defined by FACS.
 For instance, in Fig. \ref{fig7}(a), the eyebrow region is highlighted; in Fig. 7(b), the cheek and lip corner regions are emphasized; in Fig. \ref{fig7}(c), the eyebrow and chin regions are highlighted.
 However, when the ECA module is not used, the model tends to focus on regions less relevant to the expressions.
 For example, the model without ECA modules focuses on the cheek area in Fig. \ref{fig7}(c), which is not relevant to the “Surprise” expression.
-Therefore, by incorporating ECA modules into the L-stream, we not only suppress redundant information in the L-stream input but also enable the S-stream to focus more on the key
+Therefore, by incorporating ECA modules into the L-stream, we not only suppress redundant information in the L-stream input but also enable the S-stream to focus